-Market survey

-A market survey involves finding out what your customers are looking for in a product or service by observing their actions and drawing conclusions from what you see.
+ICDO SENIOR ONE Market survey Market • A market survey involves • A market is where finding out what your sellers and buyers come customers are looking into contact either for in a product or directly or indirectly for service by observing the purpose of their actions and exchanging goods or drawing conclusions services for money. from what you see.